Emergency Medical Services

 1 Credit (3P)

-A course which focuses on the anatomy, physiology, and pathophysiology of the respiratory system.
-Integrates the knowledge to develop and implement a comprehensive treatment plan, with the goal of assuring a patent airway, adequate mechanical ventilation and respiration for patients of all ages.
-Requires a "C" or better to pass.
-Restricted to: OEEM majors.
-Restricted to Community Colleges campuses only.
-May be repeated up to 2 credits.
+A course which focuses on diseases impacting the respiratory system.
+Students will demonstrate the knowledge to develop and implement a comprehensive treatment plan, with the goal of assuring a patent airway, adequate mechanical ventilation and respiration for patients of all ages.
+Students will utilize basic and advanced airway management and ventilation tools and techniques.

 Learning Outcomes